arskom/spyne/CONTRIBUTING.rst

   according to MRO in cases of multiple inheritance.

 * Unit tests should test the root functionality as closely as possible.
-  This way, instead of getting a useless "something broke" alert, we'd get e.g. "something broke in the validation of customized types used as xml attributes" alert.
+  This way, instead of getting a less useful "something broke" alert, we'd get e.g. "something broke in the validation of customized types used as xml attributes" alert.